AI-sandbox/XGMix/XGFix/README.md

 ## Motivation

 Accurate phasing of genomic data is crucial for human demographic modeling and identity-by-descent analyses.
 It has been shown that leveraging information about an individual’s genomic ancestry improves performance of current phasing algorithms.
-XGFix is a method that uses local ancestry inference (LAI) that does exactly that.
+XGFix is a method that uses local Ancestry Inference (LAI) that does exactly that.

 ![Local Ancestry for Phasing Error Correction](figures/laipec_resized.png) Sequenced haplotypes phased with a phasing software (left).
 LAI used to label haplotypes with ancestry predictions and phasing errors become evident (center).
 Phasing error correction using LAI is applied to correct phasing errors (right).